-Action HR-1.4.4: Promote, incentivize, and remove barriers to urban agriculture across the unincorporated county.
-This may include establishing partnerships to identify and active urban agriculture sites, reviewing existing ordinances and regulations to explore removing barriers, and encouraging the inclusion of food-growing spaces in new or remodeled multifamily residential sites.
+- ▶ Action HR-1.4.4: Promote, incentivize, and remove barriers to urban agriculture across the unincorporated county.
+This may include establishing partnerships to identify and active urban agriculture sites, reviewing existing ordinances and regulations to explore removing barriers, and encouraging the inclusion of food-growing spaces in new or remodeled multifamily residential sites. - Action HR-1.4.5: Promote food as medicine pathways to direct locally produced and sourced food to community health centers and clinics. - ► Action HR-1.4.6: Map local food recovery organizations currently addressing food insecurity and mobilize a network of food providers to strengthen coordination and shared resources between these organizations.